+The Computer Aided Design Operator Certificate program is being revised to be more representative of the industry and workforce trends.
+The program will provide training and education for students who successfully complete the program to be qualified for work as an entry-level architectural CAD drafter, designer, operator, or technician.
 The outlook for the local job market suggests abundant employment opportunities for students upon successful program completion.
-The U.S. Bureau of Labor Statistics (BLS) projected employment of drafters to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) projected Employment of drafters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
 Increased construction activity is projected to drive demand for drafters, but this is expected to be tempered as engineers and architects increasingly perform some tasks previously done by drafters.

 Drafters

-Source: U.S. Bureau of Labor of and Statistics
+Source: U.S. Bureau of Labor and Statistics

 2016 Median Pay \$53,480 per year

 \$25.71 per hour

 Typical Entry-Level Education Associate's degree

 Work Experience in a Related Occupation None

 On-the-job Training None

 Number of Jobs, 2016 207,700

 Job Outlook, 2016-26 7% (As fast as average)

 Employment Change, 2016-26 14,500